Skip links

 Is the prospect involved in the conversation, or are you doing most of the talking?
 You’ll save time and resources when you give your sales prospect the ability to engage with you and provide honest feedback.

 For instance, after your introduction, ask the prospect if it’s something they’re interested in.
 If the prospect’s answer is yes, follow up with a couple of qualifying questions.
-If not, you can ask questions to understand why not.
-Make sure your questions are open-ended.
+If not, ask open-ended questions to understand why not, take notes, and inform your strategy.

 Does It Explain Next Steps?

 A prospect is likely to listen to you longer when it’s clear where the conversation is going.
-If your goal isn’t clear, you’ll lose the client fast.
-Do you want them to book an appointment?
-Give you their email address?
+If your goal isn’t clear, you’ll lose their attention fast.
+Do you want to book an appointment?
+Get their email address?
 Buy today?
 Whatever your ask is, be direct.
 Then disclose what will happen once they’ve agreed.

-By sharing what will happen next and then following through, you’re helping the potential client feel comfortable with your process and building trust.
+By sharing what will happen next and then following through, you’re setting expectations and building trust.

 Is It Relatable?

 Do your talking points address your audience and their needs appropriately?
-Research to understand your audience, and research individual prospects before you call them as well.
+A few minutes of research on the company and the individual prospects will make your call sound a lot less random.

 Review the company’s history and its values on its website.
-Study its social media pages.
+Check out their social media pages.
 Use software tools that speed up the research process by consolidating business data like company expansions, funding, mergers, and other important details.

 Does It Provide Proof?